 The exciting news was that it took us practically no time to make it to the first vista.

 The vistas weren’t as open as what I’d gotten used to but still nice and provided a great place to pause.

 After we spotted the two look-outs, we traveled down to the shelter area which was a little less than a mile away but dropped 700 feet.
-On the way down, we saw something I was beyond excited about and that was (what I believed were) wild orchids.
+On the way down, we saw something a flower that looked to be a wild orchid.

 I’ve only seen wild orchids once and that was in Belize.
 I’ve heard rumors that there are wild orchid fields around the state, but I’ve never been able to track them down.
 Along with the orchids, more fungi.

 One thing we weren’t happy about though were the spiderwebs — There were SO many webs.

 Because we seldom bumped into people (and only on the end on our way back), we were the ones clearing the webs from the trail.
 Most of the time, Usua took one for the team and broke the webs first as she was in front.
 However, there was one point where I was leading and saw a massive one strung between two trees straddled over the trail.
 I did just as Usua had done earlier and jumped back into her because danged if I was going to get caught in the thing.
 She instantly had nightmare-thoughts though of our Emerald Pond hike and thought there was a snake on the trail so she let out a loud “OWWWW!” of amazement slash fear.
 About thirty seconds later (once she had quickly scanned around and ahead of me), she realized there was no snake visible and asked, “Sooo . . . what are you looking at?” which made me laugh because she was on such high alert and that was her polite way of saying I was acting like an absolute fool with nothing there.
 And confession: There was nothing there, not even a web.
 We all had walked through so many that at that point, I maintained the thought of having thick webs and ungodly types of spiders on me.